lhsradek/bttf/readme.md

 * Docker and DockerHub
 * Linux (Alpine, Debian, Ubuntu)

 Thank you all for these technologies.
-Special thanks to Microsoft for finally making friends with Linux and for GitHub.
+Thanks to Microsoft for finally making friends with Linux and for GitHub.
+Thanks to Google for translater and advice leader on StackOverflow.

+Development Plan: This recession game is supposed to be multiplayer and the manager will see who is playing.
+Whoever plays long enough will get the manager's password and be able to view the log.
+Whoever lasts even longer gets and travels many years in time, gets an admin password and can try OpenAPI.
+You've probably already understood that I'm more focused on the backend, so wait for javascript or react until later.